 Amnesty International is deeply concerned about the abuse of the criminal justice system to target and harass human rights defenders and silence those who speak out against natural resource exploration and exploitation projects throughout the country.
 The organization has also documented the excessive use of pre-trial detention, particularly against human rights defenders, as a way to obstruct and delegitimize their work.

-UA: 237/17 Index: AFR 35/7248/2017 Issue Date: 10 October 2017
+Further information on UA: 237/17 Index: AFR 35/7364/2017 Issue Date: 1 November 2017